How-To Guide #9 Opportunities for Renters

 • They weatherstripped all 26 windows in the home.
 They also weatherstripped along the bottoms of their outside doors.

 It’s work that needs to be done before each winter season and it can be costly, but they’ve found that it makes a real difference both to their comfort and their heating costs.
+YouTube has some videos that provide guidelines on shrink-wrapping windows.
+One good one is How to Insulate Windows.

 IMPORTANT: Verify with your installers that they have the proper licenses and insurance, and confirm that they have or will obtain all required permits and inspections from the Town of Brookline.